Investigation of UFO reports by the United States government: Formation of NASA's UAP study team and the Pentagon's AARO

+UAP Disclosure Act

+In July 2023, Senate Majority Leader Chuck Schumer and Senator Mike Rounds introduced the Unidentified Anomalous Phenomena Disclosure Act of 2023 as an amendment to S. 2226, the Senate version of the National Defense Authorization Act for Fiscal Year 2024.
+Sections 1841 to 1843 of the version enacted in December 2023 as part of the National Defense Authorization Act for Fiscal Year 2024 required the National Archives and Records Administration to establish an Unidentified Anomalous Phenomena Records Collection and directed federal agencies to identify, review, and transmit relevant UAP records for disclosure, subject to statutory postponement standards.

 Unidentified Aerial Phenomena (UAP) reporting requirements were substantially strengthened while any funding of secret UAP retrieval or reverse engineering programs was made illegal as part of the Fiscal Year 2024 Intelligence Authorization Act (IAA, S. 2103) passed unanimously on June 14, 2023 by the Senate Intelligence Committee as draft legislation yet to be brought before the full Senate and House for passage.
 Also, with broad bipartisan support, Senator Chuck Schumer, the majority leader, has proposed legislation (as an amendment to the 2024 annual defense policy bill) to create a commission tasked with declassifying government UFO documents in an effort similar to the JFK Records Act of 1992.

-Politico reported on August 10, 2023 that "AARO is required by law to launch a public-facing website where witnesses can directly report potential UFO sightings" but that this "website is tied up in Pentagon red tape".
-Deputy Secretary of Defense Kathleen Hicks announced on August 30, 2023 that Kirkpatrick as AARO's director would report directly to her, and a public website was launched for AARO on August 31, 2023.

-Also in 2023, AARO began the process of investigating more than 800 reports of UAPs that date back decades.
-In March 2024, AARO issued its report, finding no evidence of extraterrestrial spacecraft after reviewing nearly eight decades of UFO sightings.
-A Pentagon spokesman said "all investigative efforts concluded that most sightings were ordinary objects and the result of misidentification".